Fenerbahçe S.K. (women's football): First match and derby controversy

 With a joint statement they made on 2 December 2021, Fenerbahçe and Galatasaray, the two archrivals, announced that they will hold two friendly matches between women's football teams in order to raise social awareness about violence against women.
 Any match between Fenerbahçe and Galatasaray is one of the biggest events in the country, called the Intercontinental Derby.

 The first match was held on 7 December 2021 at Galatasaray's Nef Stadium and was broadcast live all over Turkey.
 Fenerbahçe left the match with a convincing 7–0 win.
 After the match, Fenerbahçe vice president Erol Bilecik, who congratulated the Fenerbahçe players in the dressing room, cited the historical 6–0 win of the men's team against Galatasaray on 6 November 2002.
 His speech sparked controversy, as Galatasaray fans started insulting Bilecik and Fenerbahçe female players and soon announcements were made from both clubs calling for the events to calm down.
 The second match was cancelled after Galatasaray backed down.

 Participation in the league

-After the re-establishment, Fenerbahçe took part in Group A of the 2021-22 Women's Super League in its first season.
+After the re-establishment, Fenerbahçe took part in Group A of the 2021–22 Women's Super League in its first season.
 The team completed its group as the leader and participated in the play-offs with the first 4 teams in the group and eliminated Hakkarigücü SK in the play-off quarter-finals.
 In the semi-finals, the team was eliminated by Fatih Karagümrük.

-As a result of the name sponsorship agreement made with Petrol Ofisi before the 2022-2023 season, the name of the team was changed to Fenerbahçe Petrol Ofisi Women's Football Team.
+As a result of the name sponsorship agreement made with Petrol Ofisi before the 2022–23 season, the name of the team was changed to Fenerbahçe Petrol Ofisi Women's Football Team.

 Stadium

-The team played their home matches in the beginning of the 2021-22 Super league season at the club's Fenerbahçe Dereağzı Facility in Kadıköy.
-They moved to the Beylerbeyi 75.
-Yıl Stadium in Üsküdar from late March 2022 on.
+The team plays their home matches at the club's Fenerbahçe Lefter Küçükandonyadis Sports Complex, also called as Fenerbahçe Dereağzı Facility in Kadıköy.

+Starting with the semi-finals match of the 2022–23 Women's Super League season on 13 May 2024, the ream returned to their initial home ground Fenerbahçe Lefter Küçükandonyadis Stadium at Dereağzı, Kadıköy.